SockDrawer/sockMafia/docs/mod.md

 4. Create a configuration file (see below)
 5. Run sockbot with the configuration file: `sockbot config.yml`

+If you ever need to upgrade this plugin or sockbot, simply run the install command again.
+It will always pull the latest version from NPM.

 ### Configuration

 You will need to configure Sockbot's username and password, something like: